3ddies/scarymaze/README.md

 # scarymaze

+How to play:
-Pullup Pico8, drop the type the command "load" and drop the "ScaryMaze .p8" file into it
+Pullup Pico8, type the "load" command into the terminal, and drop the "ScaryMaze .p8" file into it.